massfl/bscope/README.md

 			the type of format for the output file: "DSS" or "methylkit".

 		.output_file_path:
-			the path to the directory where to store the output file.
+			the path to the directory where to store the output files (one output file is created for each input file).

 		.report:
 			whether to call the BS_view() function on the final dataframes and output a graphical report including methylation levels, pearson correlation and PCA analysis, default = True